jromang/picochess/docs/installation.rst

 * log-file = /opt/picochess/picochess.log
 * user-voice = en:al
 * computer-voice = en:christina
-* disable-ok-message
+* disable-confirm-message

 To set a particular setting, simply include the appropriate line in the picochess.ini file.
 For example, to the disable default confirmation message, include this line in picochess.ini:

-disable-ok-message
+disable-confirm-message

 To remove a setting, delete the appropriate line or comment it out using the hash character (#) or set the option to false.
 For example, to turn OFF the LED's on the Revelation II chessbot, this line will do:

-enable-revelation-leds = false
+disable-revelation-leds = true

 UCI engine options can be set in the engines.uci configuration file which you will find in the /opt/picochess/engines/<your_plattform> folder.
 To set the option, use the uci-option flag.

 An example .ini file can be found at /opt/picochess/picochess.ini.example.
 Uncomment the appropriate options and rename the file to picochess.ini.